Parcel tracking number

 11 - 5 = 6

 The verification number is 6, (6 = 6) the number has undergone a checkout.

 The suffix or country code is a two-character country code according to the international standard ISO 3166-1 from which the parcel or letter was sent.

-Postal operators should generate unique tracking numbers that must not be repeated within 12 calendar months.
-This period is listed as 24 calendar months, according to the standard recommendation.
+Postal operators should generate unique tracking numbers that must be kept from being repeated within 12 calendar months.
+According to the standard recommendation, this period is 24 calendar months.
 But there are incidents when one tracking number refers to two packages sharing less than a year.
-In this case, you must be careful, properly identifying your package.
-PostTrack will help you track packages even if there are two packages linked by the same tracking number.
+In this case, you'll need to identify your parcel correctly.
+PostTrack will help you track packages even if the same tracking number links two packages.